 - Life expectancy: 81 years (men) 86 years (women)

 Location and neighbors: Italy is a Mediterranean country, located in Southern Europe on the Italian Peninsula, famously shaped like a boot.
 It is bordered by the Adriatic Sea on the east, the Tyrrhenian Sea on the west, and the Ionian Sea to the south.
 In the north, Italy is bordering with France, Switzerland, Austria, and Slovenia.
 Italy also has two large islands, Sicily and Sardinia with distinctive culture and architecture.

 Italy also has two microstates, Vatican and San Marino, which are accessible without any border or passport control, but they are fully independent entities.

-Size: Italy is 10th Country in Europe by area size and 73rd worldwide, which makes it medium size country.
+Size: Italy is the 10th Country in Europe by area size and 73rd worldwide, which makes it a medium-sized country.